Magnus Carlsen: 2023

 In January, Carlsen participated in the Tata Steel Chess Tournament.
-He lost consecutive games, which had not happened since 2015, first to Anish Giri and then to the young Uzbek prodigy Nodirbek Abdusattorov.
-He recovered and finished 3rd, with the same score as Abdusattorov, but behind Giri, who won the tournament.
-In February, Carlsen participated in the Airthings Masters 2023 which he won by defeating the American Grandmaster Hikaru Nakamura in the finals.
+For the first time since 2015, he lost consecutive games, first to Anish Giri and then to Nodirbek Abdusattorov.
+He recovered and finished in joint 2nd with Abdusattorov, a half point behind tournament winner Giri.

-Having earlier declined to defend his World Championship title, Carlsen ceased to be World Champion at the completion of the title match between Ding Liren and Ian Nepomniachtchi (the World Chess Championship 2023), won by Ding.
-In an interview after the match, Carlsen said he was "suffering from a lack of motivation to play classical chess, because of the dominance of opening preparation".
-Subsequently, he did not enter the cycle for the World Chess Championship 2024.
+In an interview after the World Championship 2023 match, Carlsen said he was "suffering from a lack of motivation to play classical chess, because of the dominance of opening preparation".

-Carlsen competed in the Norway Chess tournament, and performed poorly with a score of 11½/27, drawing 8 classical games, losing 1, and winning 0.
-He managed to win 7/8 Armageddon blitz games (after a drawn classical game).
+Carlsen competed in the Norway Chess tournament, and performed poorly with a winless score of 11½/27 (+0–1=8), losing a game to Fabiano Caruana.
+He finished in 6th place out of 10, helped by his 7/8 score in armageddon games.

-Carlsen competed in two Grand Chess Tour events as wild cards, winning both, the Poland Rapid & Blitz and Croatia Rapid & Blitz.
+Carlsen competed in two Grand Chess Tour Rapid & Blitz events as a wildcard.
+In May, Carlsen won the Superbet Rapid & Blitz Poland, with a score of 24/36, scoring 10/18 in rapid and 14/18 in blitz.
+In July, Carlsen won the SuperUnited Rapid and Blitz Croatia with a score 26/36 (11/18 in rapid, 15/18 in blitz), 3½ points ahead of runner-up Ian Nepomniachtchi.

-In the 2023 Chess World Cup, Carlsen reached the finals by defeating 65th seed Aryan Tari in the third round, 32nd seed Vincent Keymer in the fourth round, Vasyl Ivanchuk in the fifth round, Gukesh Dommaraju in the quarterfinals, and Nijat Abasov in the semi-finals.
+In the Chess World Cup 2023, Carlsen reached the finals by winning his matches against Levan Pantsulaia, Aryan Tari, Vincent Keymer (in tiebreaks), Vasyl Ivanchuk, Gukesh Dommaraju, and Nijat Abasov.
 Carlsen was sickened by food poisoning during the tournament.
-In the finals against R Praggnanandhaa, Carlsen won during the tiebreaks, making it his first time winning a World Cup.
+In the finals against R Praggnanandhaa, Carlsen won during the tiebreaks to claim his first World Cup title.
+With this tournament win, Carlsen qualified for the Candidates Tournament 2024, but he declined his invitation.